 No worries!
 I’ve got you.
 Like, I’ve really got you.

-I’ve put together a list of 50 five-minute self-care ideas that you can practice throughout your day right this very moment.
+I’ve put together a list of self-care ideas for moms that you can practice throughout your day right this very moment.

 This list is packed with approachable and sustainable self-care ideas that are sure to help you navigate even your most stressful days with a bit more calm.
 With an active self-care practice, you’ll go from feeling frazzled and out-of-sorts to the most chill mama on the block even on the busiest of days.